 Finding: Complies with Condition.
 The applicant provided a preliminary rough grading plan that indicates the applicant will be able to meet the City's Public Works erosion control standards.
 Further, the applicant indicated that it will comply with this section by submission of its erosion control plan to the Public Works Department to ensure the erosion control will meet meets the Public Works requirements.
 The applicant shall provide an Erosion Prevention and Sedimentation Control Plan suitable to the Public Works Department to meet the Public Works requirements for erosion control.
 The applicant shall provide a Preliminary Residential Lot Grading Plan to the City for review prior to the approval of construction plans.
 A final site Residential Lot Grading Plan shall be required as part of the final construction plans per the City's Residential Lot Grading Criteria and the International Building Code.
 If significant grading is required for the lots due to its location or the nature of the site, rough grading shall be required of the developer prior to the acceptance of the public improvements.
 There shall not be more than a maximum grade differential of two (2) feet at all subdivision boundaries.

-the existing and proposed swales.
+Grading shall in no way create any water traps, or create other ponding situations.
+The plan shall show the existing and proposed swales.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.